enasequence/read_docs/faq/metagenomes.rst

 ERRxxxxxx-ERRxxxxxx

-In the case of primary assemblies which are co-assembled from raw reads, please contact datasubs@ebi.ac.uk and inform the ENA helpdesk that you would like to submit a primary co-assembled metagenome.
+If you wish to submit a primary assembly which is co-assembled from raw reads, please inform our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.

 How do I submit uncultured virus genomes (UViGs)?